doichev-kostia/uni-self-asessment/Skills/Programming.md

   - lambda expression 🖐️ used
   - side effects 🖐️ used
   - closure 🖐️ used
-  - partial application
+  - partial application 🎓 known
-  - curry
+  - curry 🖐️ used
-  - higher order
+  - higher order 🎓 known
   - recursion 👂 heard
   - callback 🖐️ used
   - listener 🖐️ used
-  - compose
+  - compose 🖐️ used
-  - pipe
+  - pipe 🖐️ used
   - memoize
   - wrapper
   - functor
-  - monad
+  - monad 🖐️ used
-  - monoid
+  - monoid 👂 heard
   - generator
   - coroutine
 - Data structures